Zebartin/crawler_coursera/README.md

   - Firstly, get into the welcome page of the course from wherever you notice it;
   - Secondly, copy the latter part of the url.
 For example, the url of [Wonders of Ancient Egypt](https://www.coursera.org/learn/wonders-ancient-egypt) is `https://www.coursera.org/learn/wonders-ancient-egypt`, and all we need is the part after `learn/`, that is, `wonders-ancient-egypt`;
   - Finally, run `crawler_coursera.py` for the course.
 For example, `python crawler_coursera.py -n wonders-ancient-egypt`.
-- In case you want the subtitles for videos, you can use option `-s`
+- In case you want the subtitles for videos, you can use option `-s`, like `python crawler_coursera.py -n CourseName -s`
   - First choice of language for subtitiles is Chinese;
   - English subtitles will be the next;
   - Of course you are free to modify py and set your favorite language.
+- If you are in China or somewhere videos on Coursera are blocked, you'd better turn your VPN on, because no proxy is used here.